 If done correctly this exercise will activate the glutes and abs in a manner that helps place the spine in a neutral position.
 Perform this exercise for sets of 30 seconds, or simply do our 31 Day Exercise Challenge for Busy Professionals.

 -Hip Extension Exercises

-Refer to our post, The Best Exercises for Doctors and Busy Professionals to find the best movements that train hip extension.
+Refer to our post, The Only Exercises You Need To Build Muscle and Get In Shape to find the best movements that train hip extension.

 Good Posture Tips to Reset an Anterior Pelvic Tilt

 - Squeeze your glutes often when standing

 - Tighten and brace your core often throughout the day